Dmry/crypt-backup/README.md

 ### Workings
 The script will mount the encrypted disk created above.
- Next, it creates a folder named backup on your destination drive, so please check if there are any conflicts before running.
+ Next, it creates a folder named backup in your /media folder, so please check if there are any conflicts before running.
  Finally it creates a disk image named FILENAME.img of INTERNAL on EXTERNAL.
  When the backup is finished, the LUKS container will be dismounted and closed automatically.